SoundTransit/soundtransit-rds/README.md

 ***
 **About Sound Transit Regional Data Services***

+Sound Transit Regional Data Services provides accurate, reliable access to transit data provided by partner agencies across the Puget Sound region.
+We make this data available to our Developer Community in order to facilitate innovation in applications and other services for transit riders.
+We actively collaborate with other transit agencies and regional groups, along with their developer communities, to spread innovation as broadly as possible.

 Our Developer Community includes members from independent third-party organizations, partner transit agencies, and all other groups and individuals who make use of transit data provided by Sound Transit Regional Data Services.